Moryzont/Nordkalotten_kilder/index.md

 # You can also add `author_profile: true` if you want a sidebar author box
 # and you've set up _data/authors.
 For now, let's keep it simple.
 ---
+## Historical Sources from the High North (Pre-1750):

-Welcome to an ever-growing treasure trove of historical source material from the northernmost reaches of Fenno-Scandinavia, all dating back prior to 1750! ❄️📜 Whether you’re a researcher, a student, or simply curious, I hope these documents ignite new insights into this fascinating region.
+Welcome to an ever-growing treasure trove of historical source material from the northernmost reaches of Fenno-Scandinavia, all dating back to before 1750! ❄️📜 Whether you’re a researcher, a student, or simply curious, I hope these documents ignite new insights into this fascinating region.
 If you discover missing sources or have suggestions, please reach out and help this archive thrive. 🙌✨